upb-lea/KiClearance/docs/source/intro.rst

 ---------------------------------------
 If two network classes are assigned to a connection by mistake, this is displayed as an error in the Electrical Rules Checker (``Inspect`` -> ``Electrical Rules Checker``).

+KiCad works through the rules from bottom to top:  Once an applicable rule has been found, kiCad will not search for further rules.
+Keep this in mind when adding your own rules.

 Example
 ---------------------------------------
 A complete example can be found `here <https://github.com/upb-lea/KiClearance/tree/main/examples>`__.